Eram2831/cse15l-lab-reports/lab1report.md

   1) ![Image](1st screenshot.png)

      I was in the home directory.
 This command takes me to the home directory since there is no arguments.
-No there was no error.
-The reason there was no output or change was because I was already in the home directory so it didn't change anything.
+No there was no error. <br>  The reason there was no output or change was because I was already in the home directory so it didn't change anything.

   2) ![Image](1b screenshot.png)